 Contact: Carole Baggerly

-GrassrootsHealth is a nonprofit public health organization dedicated to moving vitamin D research into practice.
-Together with 48 world-wide senior vitamin D researchers it has issued a call to action – to raise vitamin D levels to 40-60 ng/ml (100-150 nmol/L).
+GrassrootsHealth is a nonprofit public health research organization dedicated to moving public health messages regarding vitamin D from research into practice.
+It has a panel of 48 senior vitamin D researchers from around the world contributing to its operations.
 GrassrootsHealth is currently running the D*action population intervention program to solve the vitamin D deficiency epidemic worldwide.
-Under the D*action umbrella, there are programs looking at the entire population as well as targeted programs for breast cancer prevention and a ‘Protect Our Children NOW!’ program to reduce the complications of vitamin D deficiency encountered during pregnancy and childhood.
+Under the D*action umbrella, there are programs looking at the entire population as well as targeted programs for breast cancer prevention and a ‘Protect Our Children NOW!’ program to stop vitamin D deficiency where it starts, in utero.